-Schools will be allowed-and in many cases, forced-to ignore sexual harassment victims if: (i) they were sexually harassed in the wrong place; (ii) they asked the wrong person for help; (iii) they haven't suffered enough by DeVos's standard; (iv) they are no longer participating or trying to participate in the school's program or activity; (v) their respondent is no longer at their school; or (vi) they don't submit a written complaint.
+Schools will be allowed-and in many cases, forced-to ignore sexual harassment victims if: (i) they were sexually harassed in the wrong place; (ii) they asked the wrong person for help; (iii) they haven't suffered enough by DeVos's standard; (iv) they are no longer participating or trying to participate in the school's program or activity; (v) their respondent is no longer at their school; or (vi) they don't submit a written complaint.2

-HARASSED IN THE WRONG PLACE: Previously, Department of Education policy required schools to investigate all student complaints of sexual harassment, regardless of where the harassment occurred, to determine if the harassment had affected the student's ability to participate in classes and other school activities.
-Under the new rule, schools will be required to dismiss all complaints of sexual harassment that occurs outside of a school program or activity.
-According to the Department, the only incidents that occur within a school program or activity (and therefore cannot be dismissed) are those where the school has "substantial control" over both the respondent and the context of the incident, or those that occur in a building owned or controlled by a student organization that is officially recognized by a college or university.3
+HARASSED IN THE WRONG PLACE: Previously, Department of Education policy required schools to investigate all student complaints of sexual harassment, regardless of where the harassment occurred, to determine if the harassment had affected the student's ability to participate in classes and other school activities.3 Under the new rule, schools will be required to dismiss all complaints of sexual harassment that occurs during study abroad programs or that occurs outside of a school program or activity.
+According to the Department, the only incidents that occur within a school program or activity (and therefore cannot be dismissed) are those where (i) the incident occurs "under the operations" of the school, (ii) the school has "substantial control" over both the respondent and the context of the incident, or (iii) the incident occurs in a building owned or controlled by a student organization that is officially recognized by a college or university.4

-This rule will be devastating for students who are sexually assaulted at a fraternity that isn't officially recognized by their university or in off-campus housing, or who are harassed or stalked online outside of a school-sponsored program, and then forced to continue attending class with their rapist or abuser-or even a class taught by their rapist or abuser.
-This is why student body presidents and fraternity and sorority members expressed "deep concern" about this provision, citing the fact that nearly 9 in 10 college students live off campus and many social gatherings occur off campus.
+This rule will be devastating for students who are sexually assaulted while studying abroad, at a fraternity that isn't officially recognized by their university, or in off-campus housing, or who are harassed or stalked online outside of a school-sponsored program, and then forced to continue attending class with their rapist or abuser-or even a class taught by their rapist or abuser.
+This is why student body presidents5 and fraternity6 and sorority7 members expressed "deep concern" about this provision, citing the fact that nearly 9 in 10 college students live off campus and many social gatherings occur off campus.
 Similarly, in their comments on this proposal, school administrators were "shocked" by this "serious mistake," which inhibits their ability to provide a safe environment for their students.
-Campus police officers agreed, noting that under the proposed rule, "[s]exual assault would be the only crime response restricted in this manner," as schools would not be restricted from disciplining students for off-campus behavior such as robberies, hate crimes, auto theft, or murder.9
+Campus police officers agreed, noting that under the proposed rule, "[s]exual assault would be the only crime response restricted in this manner," as schools would not be restricted from disciplining students for off-campus behavior such as robberies, hate crimes, auto theft, or murder.10

-ASKED THE WRONG PERSON FOR HELP: Previously, schools were required to address: (i) any employee-onstudent or student-on-student sexual harassment if a "responsible employee" knew or should have known about it, and (ii) all employee-on-student sexual harassment that occurred "in the context of" the employee's job duties, regardless of whether a "responsible employee" knew or should have known about it.10 A "responsible employee" was defined broadly as anyone whom "a student could reasonably believe" had the authority to redress sexual harassment or had the duty to report student misconduct to appropriate school officials.11 Under the new rule, institutions of higher education will be allowed to ignore all incidents of sexual harassment unless the Title IX coordinator or a school official with "the authority to institute corrective measures" has "actual knowledge" of the incident.12
+ASKED THE WRONG PERSON FOR HELP: Previously, schools were required to address: (i) any employee-onstudent or student-on-student sexual harassment if a "responsible employee" knew or should have known about it, and (ii) all employee-on-student sexual harassment that occurred "in the context of" the employee's job duties, regardless of whether a "responsible employee" knew or should have known about it.11 A "responsible employee" was defined broadly as anyone whom "a student could reasonably believe" had the authority to redress sexual harassment or had the duty to report student misconduct to appropriate school officials.12 Under the new rule, institutions of higher education will be allowed to ignore all incidents of sexual harassment unless the Title IX coordinator or a school official with "the authority to institute corrective measures" has "actual knowledge" of the incident.13 sexually harassment.
+They will not even be obligated to address sexual abuse of a college student by a professor-even if the abuse occurs "in the context of" the professor's job duties-unless the student reports it to the Title IX coordinator or an undefined official with "authority to institute corrective measures."